-As of March 31, 2024, we had 37,161,753 shares of common stock issued and outstanding.
+As of September 30, 2023, we had 35,847,685 shares of common stock issued and outstanding.
 All of these shares are available for sale in the public market, subject to limitations under Rule 144 with respect to affiliates of our company.

-We have filed registration statements on Form S-8 under the Securities Act registering the offer and sale of up to an aggregate of 10,660,797 shares of common stock pursuant to our Equity Plans and an aggregate of 757,694 shares of common stock pursuant to our 2021 ESPP.
+We have filed registration statements on Form S-8 under the Securities Act registering the offer and sale of up to an aggregate of 9,216,217 shares of common stock pursuant to our Equity Incentive Plans and an aggregate of 757,694 shares of common stock pursuant to our 2021 ESPP.
 Our 2021 Plan and 2021 ESPP each contain an evergreen provision that may increase the number of shares available for issuance pursuant to such plans on the first day of each fiscal year.
-See Note 6 - Stock-Based Compensation Expense in the Notes to the unaudited condensed consolidated financial statements included in this report.
+See Note 7 - Stock-Based Compensation Expense in the Notes to the unaudited condensed consolidated financial statements included in this report.

 On August 8, 2022, we filed a \$200.0 million shelf registration statement which became effective on August 12, 2022.
 The shelf registration statement is effective for three years and permits us to sell, from time to time, up to \$200.0 million in aggregate value of our common stock, preferred stock, debt securities, warrants, and/or units.
 The shelf registration statement is intended to provide us with flexibility to access additional capital when market conditions are appropriate.
-At the time of filing of the shelf registration statement, we also filed a prospectus supplement to sell up to an aggregate value of \$50.0 million dollars of our common stock through an "at-the-market" (the "ATM") offering.
+At the time of filing of the shelf registration statement, we also filed a prospectus supplement to sell up to an aggregate value of \$50.0 million dollars of our common stock through an "at-the-market" ("ATM") offering.
 The shares were offered through BofA Securities, Inc. as sales agent.
-As of December 31, 2023, the full \$50 million authorized under the ATM offering was sold.
-On February 10, 2023, we filed a prospectus supplement to sell \$50.0 million dollars of our common stock in an underwritten public offering (the "Public Offering").
-Pursuant to the Public Offering, we granted the underwriters an option to purchase up to an additional \$7.5 million of our common stock.
-On February 10, 2023, we sold \$50.0 million of our common stock and on February 14, 2023, the underwriters exercised their over-allotment option in full.
-As of March 31, 2024, \$92.5 million remains available for issuance under the shelf registration statement.
+As of September 30, 2023, a total of 2,617,964 shares of common stock, for total net proceeds of \$47.1 million, have been issued and sold through the ATM offering, of which 428,000 shares of common stock for net proceeds of \$11.9 million, were sold during the quarter ended September 30, 2023.
+The shares sold during the quarter ended September 30, 2023 comprised the remaining shares authorized under the \$50 million ATM offering.